 - Thu Apr 20 - General meeting and program, Field Day Preparations, by Bob Cartwright, W3CRZ, and Steve Katz, N8WL; Reynoldsburg Branch of the Columbus Public Library, 5:45 PM: gather to eat and socialize (brown bag your own food); 6:45 PM: a short meeting and possibly elections, followed by presentation

-- Tue Jun 20 - General meeting and program, topic to be determined; New Albany Branch of the Columbus Public Library, 5:45 PM: gather to eat and socialize (brown bag your own food); 6:45 PM: short business meeting followed by presentation.
+- Tue Jun 20 - General meeting and program, Lightning Protection for your Shack, by Steve Katz, N8WL, and Mike Michelson, KD8DZ; New Albany Branch of the Columbus Public Library, 5:45 PM: gather to eat and socialize (brown bag your own food); 6:45 PM: short business meeting followed by presentation.

 - Membership Application (PDF)